percona/k8spg-docs/docs/monitor-kubernetes.md

         $ echo -n <API-key> | base64
         ```

+3. Create the Namespace where you want to set up monitoring.
+The following command creates the Namespace `monitoring-system`.
+You can specify a different name.
+In the latter steps, specify your namespace instead of the `<namespace>` placeholder.

+    ```{.bash data-prompt="$" }
+    $ kubectl create namespace monitoring-system
+    ```

-3. Create the YAML file for the [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) and specify the API key value within.
+4. Create the YAML file for the [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) and specify the base64-encoded API key value within.
 Let's name this file `pmm-api-vmoperator.yaml`.

     ```yaml title="pmm-api-vmoperator.yaml"
     apiVersion: v1